MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/includes/spring-data-mysql-setup.md

 ### [Passwordless (Recommended)](#tab/passwordless)

-We've already enabled the Azure AD authentication.
+You've already enabled the Azure AD authentication.
 This step will create an Azure AD user and grant permissions.

 First, create a SQL script called *create_ad_user.sql* for creating a non-admin user.
 Add the following contents and save it locally: